mot-srilanka/srilanka-holidays-calendar/README.md

 ## Contributions

-The Ministry of Technology (MoT) encourages you to contribute to improve the calendars by submitting Issues and Pull requests.
+The Ministry of Technology (MoT) encourages you to contribute to improve the calendars by submitting issues and pull requests.